borntofrappe/fullstack-d3/README.md

     .range(["hsl(178, 84%, 43%)", "hsl(332, 55%, 46%)"]);
   ```

-  An interpolator function is useful to have the color in the hcl color space, which means the choices have the same perceived lightness
+  An interpolator function is useful to have the color in the HCL color space, which means the choices have the same perceived lightness

   ```js
   const colorScale = d3.scaleLinear().interpolate(d3.interpolateHcl);
   ```

 - a legend is included above the rectangles describing the stacked bars.
-This one highlights the split between male (triangles) and female (circles) category
+This one highlights the split between the female (circles) and male (triangles) category

 - the rectangles and text elements responsible for the metrics are included with the `.join` method.